Postdoctoral Fellow for the Cook Family Writing Program

-Northwestern University’s Cook Family Writing Program invites applications for a continuing teaching track faculty appointment at the rank of Assistant or Associate Professor of Instruction, beginning September 1, 2019.
+Northwestern University's Cook Family Writing Program invites applications for a postdoctoral fellow, beginning September 1, 2023.
 This is a full-time, benefits-eligible position.
-The initial contract for this position is two years.
+The initial contract for this position is one year, with the possibility of renewal for up to a total of three years.

 Please read ALL instructions and make preparations before proceeding to the application page:

 - Applications will only be accepted via online submission (see link below).

 - Please prepare all documents in advance as Adobe PDF files, and please be sure all information is entered correctly and accurately (especially names and email addresses), as there will be no opportunity for online revision after your application has been submitted.